fogfish/fogfish.github.io/about.md

 permalink: /about
 nav_order: 3
 search_exclude: true
-description: Creative technology leader.
-Experienced in engineering of consumer oriented cloud services, databases and protocols.
-Able to direct full product life cycle using agile methods.
-Has proven skills to execute greenfield development.
-Strong interests on engineering of decentralized distributed solutions and real-time processing.
-Hands-on with large system performance and scalability.
-Open Source enthusiast.
+description: |
+  Engineering of consumer cloud services, databases and protocols.
+  Strong interests on distributed solutions and real-time processing.
 ---

 # About Me - 𝕯𝖒𝖎𝖙𝖗𝖞